 ‘And now?’
 John prompted.

-‘And now I have been promoted to be manager of passenger transport in the Eastern Mediterranean.
-That is how I came to be involved in making arrangements for a very important female passenger who was to be accompanied by Don Fernandino and who’s destination is…,’ he ended lamely, obviously not wanting to tell John any more.
+‘And now I have been promoted to be the manager of passenger transport in the Eastern Mediterranean.
+That is how I came to be involved in making arrangements for a very important female passenger who was to be accompanied by Don Fernandino and whose destination is…,’ he ended lamely, obviously not wanting to tell John anymore.

 John was considering another prompt, when Thierry decided to continue, on a slightly different tack.

 ‘I now know that that passenger was to be Ximene.
 I knew she was special because all sorts of important people were asking about her and asking me to make sure she was well looked after.’

 John’s head jerked up.
 Influenced by the way the Earl analysed every piece of information, John wondered how long Thierry had known of these travel plans and how many other people might share his knowledge.

 Thierry continued, still oblivious to John’s concerns.